What is Imiquad® Imiquimod 5%/12.5mg Cream

 Imiquad Imiquimod 5% Cream is used on the skin to mainly treat actinic keratosis on the scalp or face in adults.
 It is caused by too much exposure to the sun.
 It is also used to treat warts on or around the anus or genitals in those above 12 years of age.

 Another use of the Imiquad Imiquimod 5% Cream is to treat superficial basal cell carcinoma in adults when surgery is not recommended and they have a normal immune system.
-Imiquad Imiquimod 5% Cream is a type of immune response modifier which works by stimulating the body’s own immune response system and thereby helping the body to fight the Human Papilloma Virus.
+Imiquad Imiquimod 5% Cream is a type of immune response modifier that works by stimulating the body’s own immune response system and thereby helping the body to fight the Human Papilloma Virus.
 It is used in the treatment of genital warts but it is not a cure for the virus that causes them, it just removes visible unpleasant signs of such a virus.

 Actinic keratoses: ask your dermatologist, but generally it prescribed to apply it once a day for 2 days a week, 3 to 4 days apart (e.g., Monday and Thursday or Tuesday and Friday).
 Do not apply the cream to an area larger than your forehead or cheek (about 2 inches by 2 inches).
 Imiquimod 5% cream should be left on the skin for approximately 8 hours.
 Continue using imiquimod 5% cream for a full 16 weeks, even if all the actinic keratoses are gone, unless you are told otherwise by your dermatologist.